Château des Sforza à Milan

 Pros

-• The Last Supper, the castle and Sempione Park on foot
+• The Last Supper, the castle, and Sempione Park are all within walking distance

 Cons